Hazemgem2021/pdsnd_github/README.md

-Date created
+Date created:
  Created on 12/12/2021.

-Project Title
+Project Title:
  Bikeshare data.

-Description
+Description:
   Analizes  and review raw data with Python from bikeshare in three US´cities: Chicago, New York City and Washington.

-Software
+Software:
  Python3 .

-Files used
+Files used:
  csv data files + python

-Credits
+Credits:
  Udacity  .

-Updates
+Updates:
  Updated on 12/13/2021.